rwieruch/blog_robinwieruch_content/redux-vs-usereducer.md

 * **Global:** Second, every useReducer comes with its own dispatch function.
 There is no native feature (yet) which combines all dispatch functions to one dispatch function.
 Redux provides one dispatch function that consumes *any* action dedicated for *any* reducer function.
 The dispatch function from useReducer, in contrast, only deals with action that are specified by the reducer function to be consumed.

-While useReducer is a part of how Redux works, it isn't Redux.
+While useReducer with its reducer is a part of how Redux works, it isn't Redux.
 The useReducer function is tightly coupled to its reducer which holds also true for its dispatch function.
 We dispatch action objects to that reducer only.
 Whereas in Redux, the dispatch function sends the action object to the store which distributes it to all its combined reducer functions.
-You can think of Redux as one global event bus which takes any events (actions) and processes them into a new state.
+You can think of Redux as one global event bus which takes any events (actions) and processes them into a new state based on the action's payload and the previous state.

 {{% chapter_header "No Middleware with useReducer" "redux-usereducer-middleware" %}}